A 2.1 Honours degree or above or equivalent qualification acceptable to the University in any subject discipline.

 Applicants with a 2.2 Honours degree or equivalent qualification acceptable to the University may also be considered if they have at least two years of professional experience in an education, training or relevant context.

 Months of entry

-The aim of the programme is to provide high-level knowledge and skills in children's rights law and practice of value to those working with and for children, including public officials and NGOs as well as educators, social workers and health care providers.
+The programme aims to provide high-level knowledge and skills in children's rights law and practice of value to those working with and for children, including public officials and NGOs as well as educators, social workers and health care providers.

-The programme will develop participants' expertise in two distinct but interconnected areas:
+The programme will develop your expertise in two distinct but interconnected areas:

 Qualification and course duration